helrond/clbsj.org/_posts/2025-09-21-the-call-of-equinox.md

   - reading-audaciously
 image_filename: SunDayArt-LizRobinson-USA.jpg
 ---
 _As the Southward Equinox, Peace Day and Sun Day align, we can experience a uniquely powerful call to align our inner equilibrium with the divine work of harmony in the world.
-In this Audacious Reading, CLBSJ Executive Director Amy L. Dalton reflects on this invitation in conversation with the first chapter of John’s gospel._
+In this Audacious Reading, CLBSJ Executive Director Amy L. Dalton reflects on this invitation in conversation with the first chapter of John’s gospel, and two anthems for justice and peace: "From a Distance" by Julie Gold and "Sumud" by Roger Waters._

 **_Image_: "Sun Day Art" by Liz Robinson, from [sunday.earth/gallery](https://www.sunday.earth/gallery)**